Van Gujjari

-Van Gujjari is a language variety of Gujari and the native language of Van Gujjars of India that mostly reside in the Sivalik Hills and Bhabar regions of in Uttarakhand, and as well in the Tarai region of Uttarakhand and Uttar Pradesh in India, and in Nepal.
-Van Gujjari is related to Dogri and Punjabi.
-By 2024, over 170 children's books were translated into Van Gujjari for teaching young children.
+Van Gujjari or Van Gujari is a dialect of Gujari and the native language of Van Gujjars of north India.
+They mostly live in the Sivalik Hills and Bhabar regions of in Uttarakhand, and as well in the Tarai region of Uttarakhand and Uttar Pradesh in India, and in Nepal.
+Van Gujjari has influence of Dogri and Punjabi languages.
+By 2024, over 170 children's books has been translated into Van Gujjari to teach young children.
 Conservationist Taukeer Alam has published three books covering the traditional knowledge and literature of the Van Gujjar community in Van Gujjari.